godotengine/godot-docs/classes/class_variant.rst

 - GDScript automatically wrap values in them.
 It keeps all data in plain Variants by default and then optionally enforces custom static typing rules on variable types.

-- C# is statically typed, but uses its own implementation of the ``Variant`` type in place of Godot's Variant class when it needs to represent a dynamic value.
-A ``Variant`` can be assigned any compatible type implicitly but converting requires an explicit cast.
+- C# is statically typed, but uses its own implementation of the Variant type in place of Godot's **Variant** class when it needs to represent a dynamic value.
+C# Variant can be assigned any compatible type implicitly but converting requires an explicit cast.

 The global :ref:`@GlobalScope.typeof<class_@GlobalScope_method_typeof>` function returns the enumerated value of the Variant type stored in the current variable (see :ref:`Variant.Type<enum_@GlobalScope_Variant.Type>`).